ibilalkhilji/secure-laravel/README.md

 ## 💡 Notes

 If you’re building a SaaS or distributed Laravel product, this package is ideal for embedding robust licensing and usage validation directly into your codebase.

 ---

+### 🧱 Version

+**v1.0.4**